Math 19500: Precalculus

 Webassign HW

-Here is the best advice: Consistently do lots of problems.
-Between WebAssign, textbook examples and exercises, and Khan Academy practice sets linked above, there are more problems than any one student (or instructor) can complete.
-The webassign hw sets are most important.
-All exam questions will be chosen similar to the problems on your assigned webassign hw sets and webassign quizzes.
-It is better to consistently to spend two hours every day doing an assortment of math problems than to spend the weekend before an exam cramming.
 Consider the final exam like running a marathon and the problems as your training sessions.
-Ultimately this is a tesIf you consistently do problems (train) then you will be well-prepared for the final exam but if you take long gaps between working on problems you will always have difficulty getting back into the math mindset necessary to complete the problems.
+If you consistently do many problems (train) then you will be well-prepared for the final exam.
+However, if you take days off between working on problems you will always have difficulty getting back into the math mindset necessary to complete the problems.
 The first day of training is always the most painful.

 Do your assigned webassign problems consistently throughout the week.
 Since our major exams will be written (and without electronics) work out each webassign problem with scrap paper before typing your final answer on the computer.

-After the assignment due date you will see the answer to each question.
+After the assignment due date, you will see the answer to each question.
 You can (and should) use the "Ask Another Version" button on past due hw assignments to continue to practice different versions of the hw questions.

 Finally use the "Ask Your Teacher" button to ask questions while doing a webassign assignment.
 Each problem on your webassign assignments will have an "Ask Your Teacher" button.
 By clicking the button and describing what you are thinking on a given problem is a great way to get help.
 It also helps your instructor to know what topics must be reviewed.